Should I Claim My Home Office On My Taxes?

 If you choose to calculate the home office deduction using the actual expenses method, you can deduct a portion of various home-related expenses based on the percentage of your home used for business purposes.
 These expenses may include mortgage interest, rent, utilities, homeowners insurance, property taxes, and home repairs or maintenance costs directly related to the home office.
 To determine the percentage of your home used for business, you can divide the square footage of your home office by the total square footage of your residence.
 This percentage is then applied to the eligible expenses to calculate your deduction.

-See also How Much Value Does A Home Office Add To A House?
+See also Does A Home Office Add Value To Your Home?

 Simplified Method